TW-exe/Amygdala/The game.md

 Abstractly we need a game to play, some play by the rules, some cheat and some are good but a game nevertheless.
 You can even cheat if there is no game to play.
 This game is a responsibility.
 Being a mother, a father, a friend, or even a career like an engineer.
 We all play games.
 Without a game there is nothing.
 There is distraction, ignorance and pleasure.
 We have to suffer in the game, it has to be tough, enduring and frustrating.
 But not to worry, you feel this because you care.
 You care about being great.

-Why do we romanticize a long for simpler times?
+Why do we romanticize and long for simpler times?

 I don't know if I want this much self inflicted freedom, I need responsibilities, for I need a game to play.